arcelioeperez/arcelioeperez/README.md

 Languages used:
 C
 C++
-Go (Golang)
 Python
+Go
+React & React Native

-Text Editor used: VIM
+Text Editor used: VIM & VS Code
+- Why VIM?
+  - Because it is highly efficient

-OS used: Linux Ubuntu 20.04.1 LTS
+OS used: Linux Ubuntu, Linux Manjaro, and MacOS